wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/working-incidents.md

 ### Use different aspects to investigate an incident

-You’ll use the incident queue to sort through incidents, and to prioritize and create an informed cybersecurity response decision.
+You'll use the incident queue to sort through incidents, and to prioritize and create an informed cybersecurity response decision.
 Microsoft 365 Defender allows you to view the threat data of incidents from many different viewpoints:

 - **Alerts**: All the alerts related to the incident and their information.
 - **Devices**: All the devices that have been identified to be part of or related to the incident.